phillChoi/Web-Scraper/README.md

 # Web Scraper

 ## Description
- Testing out Webscraping using Node and Puppeteer.
+ Testing out and learning about Web scraping using Node and Puppeteer.
  The code is inside scraper.js and can be run by executing in Node terminal:

 ```node terminal